Trac-Systems/doge-tap-protocol-specs/README.md

 - "token-send" is atomic upon inscribing (before tapping): all amounts, tickers and addresses must be syntactically valid.
 - Upon tapping, invalid and semantically incorrect token sends must be skipped (e.g. insufficient funds, invalid amounts or invalid data types).
 - Each successful token send must credit the given amounts to recipient and be removed from the sender's balance.
-- Each send item must exclusively operate on available balances, not overall balances (available = balance - transferable). [added Aug.
-8th, 2023]
+- Each send item must exclusively operate on available balances, not overall balances (available = balance - transferable).

 #### Example